klosoter/theo-site/outlines/bibliology/nature-and-task-of-theology/geerhardus-vos.md

 ## Legacy and Impact

 Vos’s articulation of **biblical theology** as a distinct discipline profoundly shaped Reformed theological method in the twentieth century.
 His emphasis on the **organic, historical, and redemptive character of revelation** provided a framework for understanding Scripture as a unified, Christ-centered whole.
-Vos’s influence endures in the work of later theologians such as Herman Ridderbos, Richard Gaffin, and Edmund Clowney, and remains foundational for contemporary Reformed approaches to the **nature and task of theology**.
+Vos’s influence endures in the work of later theologians such as Herman Ridderbos, Richard B. Gaffin Jr., and Edmund Clowney, and remains foundational for contemporary Reformed approaches to the **nature and task of theology**.